bentoml/BentoML/docs/index.rst

-* **Multiple Frameworks Support** - BentoML supports a wild range of machine learning frameworks out-of-box including Tensorflow, PyTorch, Scikit-Learn, H2o, XgBoost and can be easily extended to work with new or custom frameworks.
+* **Multiple Frameworks Support** - BentoML supports a wild range of machine learning frameworks out-of-box including Tensorflow, PyTorch, Scikit-Learn, xgboost, H2O, FastAI and can be easily extended to work with new or custom frameworks.

 * **Deploy Anywhere** - BentoML bundled machine learning service can be easily